Brewing Coffee with the Java Maestro Pour Over Coffee Dripper

 Grind your coffee medium-fine.

-Included with the Java Maestro Pour Over Coffee Dripper is a scooper that also serves as a coffee bag clip.
-For a single 12-ounce mug use 3 scoops.
-If you lose the scooper or want to use a gram scale, I used 20 grams of coffee and 310 grams of water.
+The Java Maestro Pour Over Coffee Dripper includes a scooper that also serves as a coffee bag clip.
+Use 3 scoops for a single 12-ounce mug.
+If you lose the scooper or want to use a gram scale, I use 20 grams of coffee and 310 grams of water.
 That works out to a 15.5 to 1 ratio (water to coffee).

 #5 Add Hot Water

-For the initial pour, add just enough water to cover the coffee grounds and allow them to bloom.
+For the initial pour, add enough water to cover the coffee grounds and allow them to bloom.
 For those weighing, this works out to about double the weight of the ground coffee.
-So if we are using 20 grams of coffee, the initial pour will be 40 grams of water.
+So, if we use 20 grams of coffee, the initial pour will be 40 grams of water.

 Once all the coffee has exited the brewer, you are done.
 Enjoy your coffee.